Madeline Kahn: Early life and education

 In 1948, Kahn was sent to the progressive Manumit School, a boarding school in Bristol, Pennsylvania.
 During that time, her mother pursued her acting dream.
-Kahn soon began acting herself, and performed in a number of school productions.
+Kahn soon began acting and performed in a number of school productions.
 In 1960, she graduated from Martin Van Buren High School in Queens, New York, and then earned a drama scholarship to Hofstra University on Long Island.
 At Hofstra, she studied drama, music, and speech therapy.
 Kahn graduated from Hofstra in 1964 with a degree in speech therapy.
 She was a member of a local sorority on campus, Delta Chi Delta.
 She later studied singing in New York City with Beverley Peck Johnson.

 Career

 When asked on television by Kitty Carlisle and Charles Nelson Reilly how she began the opera aspect of her career, Kahn said: It's so hard to determine exactly when I began or why, singing.
 The Muse was definitely not in attendance.
 I'll tell you exactly.

-To earn money while a college student, Kahn was a singing waitress at a Bavarian restaurant named Bavarian Manor, a Hofbräuhaus in New York's Hudson Valley.
-She sang musical comedy numbers during shows.
+To earn money while a college student, Kahn was a singing waitress at a Bavarian restaurant named Bavarian Manor, a Hofbrau in New York's Hudson Valley.
+She also sang musical comedy numbers during shows.